kappapiana/transtimezone/README.md

 +----------------------------------------------------------------------------+

 ```

-TODO: provide the option to add one or more timezones, maybe from a list, as the
+You have the option to request a specific timezone to which the date is translated
-corresponding BASH script currently allows
+in addition to the default ones.
+Just enter it with the `-o` flag